Redshift-dependent RSD bias from Intrinsic Alignment with DESI Year 1 Spectra: Abstract

 \section{Abstract}

-We estimate the redshift-dependent, anisotropic clustering signal in DESI's Year 1 Survey created by tidal alignments of Luminous Red Galaxies (LRGs) and a selection-induced galaxy orientation bias.
+We estimate the redshift-dependent, anisotropic clustering signal in the Dark Energy Spectroscopic Instrument (DESI) Year 1 Survey created by tidal alignments of Luminous Red Galaxies (LRGs) and a selection-induced galaxy orientation bias.
 To this end, we measured the correlation between LRG shapes and the tidal field with DESI's Year 1 redshifts, as traced by LRGs and Emission-Line Galaxies (ELGs).
 We also estimate the galaxy orientation bias of LRGs caused by DESI's aperture-based selection, and find it to increase by a factor of seven between redshifts $0.4-1.1$ due to redder, fainter galaxies falling closer to DESI's imaging selection cuts.
-These effects combine to dampen measurements of the quadrupole of the correlation function ($\xi_2$) caused by structure growth on scales of 10-80 $h^{-1}$Mpc by about 0.15\% for low redshifts (0.4$<$z$<$0.6) and 0.8\% for high (0.8$<$z$<$1.1).
+These effects combine to dampen measurements of the quadrupole of the correlation function ($\xi_2$) caused by structure growth on scales of 10-80 $h^{-1}$Mpc by about 0.15\% for low redshifts (0.4$<$z$<$0.6) and 0.8\% for high (0.8$<$z$<$1.1), a significant fraction of DESI's error budget.
 We provide estimates of the $\xi_2$ signal created by intrinsic alignments that can be used to correct this effect, which is necessary to meet DESI's forecasted precision on measuring the growth rate of structure.
 While imaging quality varies across DESI's footprint, we find no significant difference in this effect between imaging regions in the Legacy Imaging Survey.